Welcome to EDCI 943: Principles of College Teaching

 Mr. Ben Ward (email@example.com) is an instructional designer in the Information Technology Assistance Center.
 He joins the instructional team for the course because all current and future teachers will need to learn how to facilitate student learning using technology efficiently and effectively in both the face-to-face classroom and the online environment.

-Ms. Manpreet Rai (email@example.com) is the Graduate Teaching Assistant for the class during the Spring 2013 semester.
+Ms. Manpreet Rai (firstname.lastname@example.org) is the Graduate Teaching Assistant for the class during the Fall 2013 semester.
 She is a doctoral student in Psychology, with a focus on the cognitive sciences.
 Manpreet works for the Center for the Advancement of Teaching and Learning.